 "She's got a point, Hiccup.
 If I can't beat myself up about how I've treated you, then you can't mope about it.
 What's past is past, right?"
 Fishlegs's relaxed demeanor with us made me wonder if it was time to bring up the true reason Astrid and I were even here.
 Some ideas in mind, I let him continue a bit more on the journal before speaking up again.

 "Fishlegs, can I ask you a question?"
 He looked back up at me and nodded.

 "Yeah.
-Too bad it'll never happen, though..."
-Fishlegs yawned before continuing his thought.
-"It might be fun to think about what life would be like if dragons were our allies, but the truth is they are just ruthless killing machines, isn't it?
+Too bad it'd never happen, though.
+It's a lot of fun to think about, but the truth is they are just ruthless killing machines looking for food, right?
 Otherwise they wouldn't raid us all the time."
 It was getting pretty late, and I had a feeling Fishlegs would probably be heading to bed shortly.
-But I needed to plant a seed of doubt before I'd let that happen.
+I needed to plant a seed of doubt before I'd let that happen.